Violinist Phillip Levy and Pianist Rina Dokshitski

 The program includes works to be announced.

-Presented as part of Sundays Live, a chamber-music series taking place every Sunday at LACMA.
+Presented as part of LACMA's Sundays Live, a weekly chamber music series.
 Check out the full schedule of upcoming concerts.